“One Day Is as a Thousand Years”

-“But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day” (2 Peter 3:8
+“But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.”2 Peter 3:8

 In stating this truth, Peter is challenging the skeptical impatience of the scoffers who were judging God by their own limited standards.
 These doubted whether God would fulfill His promises connected with the end of the world saying, “Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation” (2 Peter 3:4).
-To those who are patient, Peter is saying that time is relative.

 In His service,